Doc Hollywood

 Doc Hollywood is a 1991 American romantic comedy film directed by Michael Caton-Jones and written by Daniel Pyne along with Jeffrey Price and Peter S. Seaman, based on Neil B. Shulman's book What?
 Dead...Again?
 The film stars Michael J. Fox, Julie Warner, Barnard Hughes, Woody Harrelson, David Ogden Stiers, Frances Sternhagen, and Bridget Fonda.

 The film was shot on location in Micanopy, Florida.
+Doc Hollywood was released by Warner Bros. on August 2, 1991.
+The film received mixed to positive reviews from critics and grossed $54.8 million against a $20 million budget.